lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-2.rst

 Navigate to the Portal's DP0.2 Catalogs tab and switch to the ADQL interface.

 **2. To return magnitudes** use the ``scisql_nanojanskyToAbMag()`` function.
-This function will convert a flux value with the units of nanoJanskies (nJy) into an AB magnitude.
+This function will convert a flux value with the units of nanoJanskys (nJy) into an AB magnitude.
 The conversion is :math:`m = -2.5 log(f) + 31.4`, where :math:`m` is magnitude and :math:`f` is flux.

 .. code-block:: SQL